 Before handing over money, ask:

 - When was the last deworming?
-(Should be dewormed at least once)
+Should be dewormed at least once before sale.

 - How old is the sow, and how many litters?
-(First-litter piglets tend to be smaller)
+First-litter piglets tend to be smaller.
+Sows on their 3rd-5th litter typically produce the strongest piglets.

 After Purchase: The First Two Weeks

-- Quarantine new pigs for 7–14 days before mixing with any existing animals.
-This prevents disease introduction.
+- Quarantine new pigs for 7-14 days before mixing with existing animals.
+Separate pen, separate feeding tools.

-- Transition feed gradually over 5–7 days.
-Mix the old feed with your feed, gradually increasing the new feed proportion.
+- Transition feed gradually over 5-7 days.
+Mix the old feed with your new feed, increasing the new feed proportion daily.
+For the first week, a quality pre-starter like B-MEG Premium Hog Pre-Starter (around ₱1,860-₱1,930 per 25 kg bag) or a repacked option at ₱75-99/kg helps the transition.

 - Provide clean water 24 hours a day.
-Stressed piglets dehydrate easily.
+Stressed piglets dehydrate fast.

 - Deworm on arrival if the seller cannot confirm recent deworming.

 - Keep the pen warm, dry, and draft-free.
-Newly transported piglets are stressed and more susceptible to illness.
+Newly transported piglets are stressed and more susceptible to pneumonia, especially during rainy season.

 Timing Your Purchase for Profit

-Piglet prices and pork selling prices follow seasonal patterns in the Philippines:
+Piglet prices and pork selling prices follow seasonal patterns:

-- Buy piglets in July–August → sell finished pigs in December–January (Christmas and fiesta season, when pork prices peak)
+- Buy piglets in July-August, sell finished pigs in December-January (Christmas and fiesta season, when pork prices peak).
+Farmgate prices for finished hogs can reach ₱180-₱210/kg liveweight during this window versus ₱160-₱175/kg in the off-peak months.

 Bisaya / Cebuano